Freddie Freeman Player Props: Dodgers vs. Diamondbacks

-Freddie Freeman and the Los Angeles Dodgers begin the season versus Zac Gallen and the Arizona Diamondbacks March 30 at 10:10 PM ET.
+Freddie Freeman -- 2-for-4 in his most recent game -- will be in action for the Los Angeles Dodgers against the Arizona Diamondbacks, with Merrill Kelly on the hill, on March 31 at 10:10 PM ET.

+He racked up two hits (going 2-for-4) in his last game against the Diamondbacks.

 Freddie Freeman Game Info & Props vs. the Diamondbacks